 - Tennyson Research Centre, Lincoln (To be confirmed in 2020)

-Half-day guided tour of Tennyson Country continued with Jean Howard.
 In the afternoon we shall visit the Lincoln Central Library and Tennyson Research Centre to see the Poet Laureate’s books, letters and manuscripts.
-(Overnight in Lincoln) B
+(Overnight in Lincoln) BL

 Cambridge - 2 nights